bln-kth/kaltura/README.md

 * Run the script:
 `python test-kaltura-session.py`

+## Optional Creat App Token
+Creat a App Token and edit the file

 ### Info
 >This is Open Source and it´s free to use or change.\
 Use all this scripts at **your own risk**.
 There is **no** support or help included.